sejarparvez/my-linux-workstation-setup/README.md

 2. Go to Downloads folder 📂 find the .tar file and extract it.

-3. Now Open Terminal in the newly created directory and paste the following Commend in terminal..
+3. Now Open Terminal in the newly created directory and paste the following Commend in terminal.

 ```
 sudo cp -r ./{lib,share,include,bin} /usr